Dipodata/Sales_analysis_project/README.md

 ## Data Sources

-Sales Data - the primary source used for this analysis is the “pizza_sale.csv” file, containing detailed information about the sales activity of the company.
+Sales Data - the primary source used for this analysis is the “pizza_sale(1).csv” file, containing detailed information about the sales activity of the company.

 ## Tools Used
 - Excel - Data Cleaning